bdunko/Charon-s-Obol/notes/Obol/Data/Monsters.md

 	- [x] Centaur - Lucky/Unlucky
 	- [x] Stymphalian Birds - +Arrow/2x Damage
 	- [ ] Colchian Dragon - Gain Souls + damage
-	- [ ] Phoenix - When this coin is destroyed: spawn a Phoenix.
-Heal + Ignite.
+	- [ ] Phoenix - When this coin is destroyed: spawn a Phoenix (cheap to destroy).
+Heal + Ignite self.
 	- [ ] Oread - Lucky / Bury a random coin for 3 payoffs
-	- [ ] Empusa - Transform a coin into another coin of the same type and denomination / Gain life
+	- [ ] Empusa - Transform a coin into another coin of the same type and denomination / lose souls
 	- [ ] Hamadryad - Bless / Heal.
 Becomes upset when a monster is destroyed and transforms into...
 		- [ ] Meliae - Curse / damage
 	- [ ] Satyr - Gain random Obol / Blank